Picture Perfect: Smoking Models

 Working crazy hours, being around others who smoke, and the stress of always maintaining a perfect appearance can take their toll.
 Models often smoke to reduce stress in order to cope.

 It’s also well-known that some models smoke to reduce their appetites in order to eat less and maintain their slender figures.
+What is less well-known is whether models use vapes to achieve the same effect.
 This is neither healthy nor overly effective, as studies have shown that smoking only hinders weight gain by a marginal amount.

 According to model Kira Dikhtyar, many models will do just about anything to achieve the greatness that is a size zero for fashion shows.
 This includes daily colon cleanses, laxatives, drug use, and smoking pack after pack of cigarettes in order to avoid food.
 Maintaining a slender physique is everything in the fashion world, with Diktyar saying “I’ve heard stories that some modeling agents encourage girls to do speed and cocaine in order to speed up metabolism and eat less.”